hotosm/learnosm/beginner/start_josm.rst

   your computer.
 If you have problems in this section, try downloading and installing Java.
 You can download it here: http://www.java.com/en/download/
 * Find the JOSM install file on your computer.
 Double-click it to begin setup.
-* Click ‘OK’, ‘Next’, ‘I Agree’, and ‘Install’.
-When the installation is complete, click ‘Finish’ to launch JOSM for the first time.
+* Click ‘OK', ‘Next', ‘I Agree', and ‘Install'.
+When the installation is complete, click ‘Finish' to launch JOSM for the first time.
 Later, when you want to start JOSM, you can do so by clicking on the Start Menu in the lower left corner of your computer, and clicking the program JOSM.
 * You may see a window pop up that asks if you want to update the software.
-You don’t need to update it since it is new.
-Press the button that says “Cancel.”
+You don't need to update it since it is new.
+Press the button that says "Cancel."
-  If you don’t ever want to see this message again, check the box at the bottom before pressing “Cancel.”
+  If you don't ever want to see this message again, check the box at the bottom before pressing "Cancel."
 * When JOSM starts, it will look something like this:

   .. figure:: ../_static/josm_opens.png